Patrick Wisdom Player Props: Cubs vs. Angels

 Patrick Wisdom At The Plate

-- Wisdom leads Chicago with 35 hits, batting .203 this season with 21 extra-base hits.
+- Wisdom leads Chicago in total hits (35) this season while batting .200 with 21 extra-base hits.

-- Among the qualified hitters in baseball, he ranks 154th in batting average, 146th in on-base percentage, and 29th in slugging.
+- Among the qualified hitters in MLB, he ranks 156th in batting average, 147th in on-base percentage, and 34th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.